yuechenbam/Ontopanel-backend/README.md

 ### Convertor:

 Convertor is a tool that validates current graph and convert it into diagrams.net into OWL.
-It can also realize data mapping.
+It can also realize data mapping -- to combine experimental dataset with the method graph.

 ## Backend